suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 # `P`roblem

-Given a word, which is just a sequence of letters, make a new word which is the same sequence of letters in reverse order.
+Given a word, which is just a sequence of letters, make a new word with the same sequence of letters in reverse order.

 ---